yuanqing/create-figma-plugin/docs/utilities.md

 ***Return type***

-Returns the result of evaluating the given `expression`, else `null` for an invalid expression.
+Returns the result of evaluating the given numeric `expression`, else `null` for an invalid expression.

 ```
 null | number